Stephanie Nelson |

 You can get a wilderness camping experience for totally free if you can handle a little dirt and sweat.
 There are no amenities if you camp this way, but you won’t have to listen to other campers blasting music or singing karaoke songs until 11pm (true stories).

 Double check the area you’re considering pitching a tent on to make sure fires are acceptable (bring a camp stove if not), and to make sure you’re legal.
-You may have to get a tiny permit or you may not.
+You may have to get a permit or you may not.
 Just double-check.

 13. Not a camper?
 Stay in a hotel a few miles away from the park entrance to save on lodging.